 In 2013, CMAA was accepted as a member society of ABET, the preeminent organization accrediting undergraduate and graduate education programs in applied science, computing, engineering, and engineering technology fields.
-CMAA was recruited to ABET to be the lead society for the accreditation of construction management programs by several academic institutions who felt their construction management programs needed a dedicated, distinct accreditation option.
+ABET recruited CMAA to be the lead society for the accreditation of construction management programs because several academic institutions felt their construction management programs needed a dedicated, distinct accreditation option.

-By helping to ensure that undergraduate construction management education effectively prepares students to enter the profession, ABET significantly compliments CMAA’s mission and vision.
+ABET helps ensure that undergraduate construction management education effectively prepares students to enter the profession, which significantly compliments CMAA’s mission and vision.
 The quality of tomorrow’s professional workforce is among the most frequently cited concerns in the construction management industry.
-Accrediting construction management programs assures industry employers that entry level job candidates have met the basic educational requirements of the profession.
-It also provides students specifically interested in construction management careers with a way to assess construction management programs they are considering.
+Accredited construction management programs assure industry employers that entry-level job candidates have met the profession's basic educational requirements.
+Accreditation also provides students interested in construction management careers with a way to assess construction management programs.
 Moreover, both CMAA and ABET are delivery-system neutral, advancing professionalism regardless of specific delivery methods.